-Ok.
-Now you just need to push something new to your repository or Trigger the build from
+Right.
+Now we need to push something new to the repository or Trigger the build from

-More options on Travis interface, by the end you'll see something like that on Travis and your images will be available on Docker hub.
+More options on Travis interface, by the end we have our images ready to be pulled from Docker hub.

-After all this effort you deserve some badges, you can get one straight from your
+After all this effort we deserve some badges, we can get them straight from the

-.svg file related to your repository.
-It is updated after each build so take care to not break it :)
+.svg file related to that build.
+Travis update it after each build so take care not to break the build :)

 To have some badges from your Docker hub account you can use Microbadger, once again Sign Up using your GitHub account and link it to your Docker Hub account, after few seconds you'll have some badges waiting for you, in this case,